-- Unique Entity Identifier (UEI) from SAM.gov - Certificate of Board Resolution - Resume and Annual Salary of Administrator - Geographic Areas Served by Organization - A one-page financial statement of organization's most recently completed fiscal year - List of Board of Directors (For 501(c)3 non-profits only)
+- Geographic Areas Served by Organization - A one-page financial statement of organization's most recently completed fiscal year - List of Board of Directors (For 501(c)3 non-profits only)

-Important: All grant agreements must be returned by January 15 of the fiscal year (July 1 to June 30) in which they are awarded.
+Important: All grant agreements must be returned no later than January 15 of the fiscal year (July 1 to June 30) in which they are awarded.
 Failure to return the grant agreement by that date could result in cancellation of the grant and reallocation of funds.
 Payment of a grant will be withheld if final reports for previous grants are not in compliance with policies below.